castacks/tartanvo/README.md

 $ python publish_image_from_folder.py
 ```

-If you open the `rviz`, you can see the visualization as follows
+If you open the `rviz` and use this [config file](config.rviz), you can see the visualization as follows

 ![RVIZ](results/rviz.png)